Skip to content

 ANTHROPIC_API_KEY=sk-ant-api03-your-key-here

-Or export them directly:
+Or export it directly:

 Terminal window